Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Experiment

 \subsubsection{Improvement over Backbone Models (RQ1)}

-We first compare the performance of our proposed framework, KAR, with the backbone models, and the results are shown in Table~\ref{tab:backbone_model}.
-From the results, we can have the following observations: (i) Applying KAR significantly improves the performance of backbone models.
-For example, when using DCNv2 as the backbone model, KAR achieves a 1.58\% increase in AUC and a 2.50\% decrease in Logloss, demonstrating the effectiveness of incorporating open-world knowledge from LLMs into RSs. (ii) As a model-agnostic framework, KAR can be applied to various types of baseline models, whether focusing on feature interaction or behavior modeling.
-With the equipment of KAR, the selected 9 representative CTR models in the table all achieve an AUC improvement of 1.1-1.6\%, indicating the universality of the KAR. (iii) KAR shows greater improvement in feature interaction models compared to user behavior models.
+On \textbf{CTR prediction} task, we implement our proposed KAR upon 9 representative CTR models, and the results are shown in Table~\ref{tab:backbone_model}.
+From the table, we can have the following observations: (i) Applying KAR significantly improves the performance of backbone CTR models.
+For example, when using FiBiNet as the backbone model on MovieLens-1M, KAR achieves a 1.49\% increase in AUC and a 2.27\% decrease in LogLoss, demonstrating the effectiveness of incorporating open-world knowledge from LLMs into RSs. (ii) As a model-agnostic framework, KAR can be applied to various types of baseline models, whether focusing on feature interaction or behavior modeling.
+With the equipment of KAR, the selected 9 representative CTR models on two datasets all achieve an AUC improvement of about 1-1.5\%, indicating the universality of the KAR. \textbf{(iii)} KAR shows more remarkable improvement in feature interaction models compared to user behavior models.
 This may be because the knowledge augmented vectors generated by KAR are utilized more effectively by the feature interaction layer than the user behavior modeling layer.
-The dedicated feature interaction designed in the feature interaction layer may better exploit the information contained in the knowledge vectors.
+The dedicated feature interaction design may better exploit the information contained in the knowledge vectors.

+To investigate KAR's compatibility on other tasks, \eg, \textbf{reranking}, we incorporate KAR into the state-of-the-art reranking models.
+The results on the Amazon-Books dataset are presented in Table ~\ref{tab:reranking}, from which the following observations can be made: (i) KAR significantly enhances the performance of backbone reranking models.
+For example, when PRM is employed as the backbone, KAR achieves a remarkable increase of 5.71\% and 4.71\% in MAP@7 and NDCG@7. (ii) KAR demonstrates more pronounced improvements in methods that do not involve history modeling, such as DLCM, PRM, and SetRank.
+The user preference knowledge provided by KAR is particularly advantageous for these methods.
+However, in MIR, which adequately explores the relationship between history and candidates, the enhancement is slightly smaller.